BIOP/ijp-imagetoatlas/registration_with_deepslice.md

 * in-plane affine registration (DeepSlice does not deform beyond affine transformation)

 After DeepSlice, ABBA can be used to further refine the alignment, for instance by applying an in-plane non-linear step with BigWarp or Elastix.

 ---

-ABBA can facilitate the use of DeepSlice by generating low resolution sections and by reading back the QuickNII json result file.

----